Back-up Child Care as an Employee Benefit

 The Caregivers’ Pay

 The Nanny Network’s caregivers who work corporate back-up child care jobs are W-2 employees of the agency.
 Therefore, the agency pays all of its caregivers their hourly rate plus the necessary payroll taxes.
-The agency also carries Workers’ Compensation, General Liability and Professional Liability insurance which we are happy to discuss further.
+The agency also carries industry-standard Workers’ Compensation, General Liability and Professional Liability insurance which we are happy to discuss further.